 The History Of Lenticular Printing

 Lenticular Printing with respect to its history dates back to the 1690s.
 French painter Bois Clair produced paintings comprised of two distinct paintings.
 From left you could see one image, while from the right you could see another image.
-As it is used in advertising, to send across subliminal messages, it made famous the ‘I like ike!’ slogan used in political campaigns, the one in which Eisenhower became the President of America.
+Used in advertising to send subliminal messages, it popularized the ‘I like Ike!’ slogan in Eisenhower’s presidential campaign.